nidzo732/NetWork/_sources/Tutorial.txt

         print(handler1.result(), handler2.result(), handler3.result())

-This program gives the workgroup 3 tasks and checks if they're done every 0.5 seconds, when 'running' method returns false the tasks are done and their results are obtained with the result medod.
+This program gives the workgroup 3 tasks and checks if they're done every 0.5 seconds, when 'running' method returns ``False`` the tasks are done and their results are obtained with the result medod.
 Because we have 3 computers the execution time should theoretically be up to 3 times shorter than running these on a single computer.
 This method of waiting is used just for demonstration, the proper way would be to use events but that is beyond the scope of this beginner tutorial.

 What next
 ---------

-You've learned the basics of using NetWork, but it's real advantage is in the tools it offers. for more information see the pages on IPC and concurrency control tools, Classes index and Modules index.
+You've learned the basics of using NetWork, but it's real advantage is in the tools it offers. for more information see the pages on :doc:`IPC and concurrency control tools <IPCTools>` and :ref:`Modules index <modindex>`.
 You can also learn about the Inner workings of the framework.